-Eye movements have the goal of optimizing visual perception, [1].
+Eye movements play a significant role to optimize visual perception, [1].
 The way the eyes change their orientation may affect our perception of the world.
 In turn, it is widely accepted that visual feedback, as well as other sensory feedback (e.g. from vestibular system), play a major role in stimulating eye movements.
-Therefore, it is not surprising that to different vision strategies correspond significantly different types of eye motions.
+Therefore, it is not surprising that to vision strategies correspond significantly different types of eye motions.

-Saccades represent a basic and important class of eye movements, [2], where the goal is that of reaching as fast as possible a target direction of fixation.
-During saccades the eye orientation is determined by a basic principle known as Listing's Law, which establishes the amount of eye torsion for each direction of fixation.
-Listing's Law has been formulated in the mid of the 19^{th} century, but has been experimentally verified on humans and primates only during the last 20 years, [3]-[6].
+Saccades represent a basic and important class of eye movements, [2].
+Saccades correspond to sudden changes of orientation of the eye with the goal of reaching as fast as possible a target direction of fixation.
+During saccades the eye orientation is determined by a basic principle known as Listing's Law, which establishes that the amount of eye torsion for each direction of fixation must be equal to zero.
+Listing's Law has been formulated in the mid of the 19th century, but has been experimentally verified on humans and primates only during the last 20 years, [3]-[6].
 Furthermore, Listing's Law has been recently found to be valid also during other types of eye movements such as smooth pursuit, [7].
+In this paper we will refer to saccadic motions, however, the results can be extended to all the class of eye motion respecting /textitListing's Law.